 • Provider desk audit - Concern(s) were identified resulting in the need for medical record review (could be full or limited scope).
-However, the severity of the concerns do not currently warrant an on-site review.
+However, the severity of the concerns does not currently warrant an on-site review.
 Certain provider records, including medical records, are requested for selected claims and clinical staff (if necessary) conduct a review of the services billed to ensure compliance with DOM guidelines.
 Providers are allowed thirty (30) days to submit the requested information.

-• Provider on-site audit (announced or unannounced) - Severity of the concern(s) has resulted in a recommendation of an on-site audit.
+• Provider on-site audit (announced or unannounced) - Severity of the concern(s) has resulted in a recommendation of an on-site audit or where electronic records are not available from providers.
 Providers are generally given shorter notice (or no notice if warranted) of the pending on-site audit.
 If notice is provided, it can range from a few days to a few of weeks depending on several factors (i.e., type of facility, audit concerns, etc.).
 Requested information is collected on-site.
 A facility tour as well as provider/staff interviews are also conducted during on-site reviews.
 DOM staff, including clinical staff if appropriate, are included in on-site reviews and assist with conducting interviews.